 Need Some Help?
 You Need Simple, Straightforward Answers!

-A complementary discussion with a Consumer Protection Attorney will determine if you may have a good case for Timeshare Divestment.
-If appropriate* (*and we have time availability for your case), you will have all the information you need to decide if you want to take advantage of our legal reprentation… Then it’s all up to you.
-The good news is, even if you decide to engage the law firm for Timeshare Divestment, your maximum exposure before full performance shall be a $500 fee after services are performed, or pay nothing until closing.
-Since The Abrams Firm uses all Lawyers for case work, many hours by skilled Timeshare Attorneys are devoted to our procedures, including document drafting and negotiated settlement conferences directly with multimillion and billion-dollar resorts.
-Only after your Timeshare Divestment is complete, would we earn thousands in our contingent fee.
+A complementary discussion with a Consumer Protection Attorney will determine if you may have a good case match* (*we must have time availability and the case must be eligible).
+If we have a good match, you will have all the information you need to decide if you want to take advantage of our legal representation.
+Then it’s all up to you.
+The good news is, that The Abrams Firm uses all Lawyers in every aspect of the case work, and many hours by skilled Timeshare Attorneys are devoted to our procedures and negotiations with multi-million and billion-dollar resorts.

 Get started today.